openKolibri/halo-90/readme.md

 ![IMG-SPW2430HR5H-B]

-Using a built in amplified MEMS microphones decreses the number of componet placmenets and simplifies layout and verificiton at the expense of not having instumentation grade knowlege of your audio response.
+Using a built-in amplified MEMS microphone decreases the number of component placements and simplifies layout and verificiton, at the expense of not having instrumentation knowlege of your audio response.

 #### Button
 *C&K* [KXT3] series provides ultra low profile miniature tactile switches and we chose `KXT311LHS`, with a low actuation force of `100g`.
 It can be easily pressed with the edge of your nail, or a bit less comfortably with the back.